ghasemzadeh-hamed/doko/README.md

 The backend now defaults to PostgreSQL credentials sourced from environment variables.
 Production deployments **must** set `DJANGO_SECRET_KEY`, `DJANGO_ALLOWED_HOSTS`, and the `POSTGRES_*` values.
 For development, the `dev` settings module gracefully falls back to SQLite if PostgreSQL variables are absent.
-Use `DJANGO_SETTINGS_MODULE=dokoplatform.settings.prod` when running collectstatic or deploying.
+Use `DJANGO_SETTINGS_MODULE=backend.settings.prod` when running collectstatic or deploying.

 ## FastAPI service